Soham-Das-afk/AuroraMusic/README.md

 - Downloads folder: `src/downloads` (configurable via `Config.DOWNLOADS_DIR`)
 - Files older than 1 day are automatically deleted; we also keep the total under 100 files by removing the oldest if needed.
+- Cache persistence across restarts: by default the cache is preserved.
+Set `CLEAR_CACHE_ON_START=true` if you want to start fresh each run.
 - Cleanup runs hourly in the background.
 You can adjust these settings in `utils/file_manager.py` if desired.

 ## Step-by-step setup